jondcampbell/vue-fantasy-picker/README.md

 - Player filter by position
 - Show the strength summary of my team or taken players(other teams)
 - Player searching by partial name
+- Highlight the best player and worst in each column on ranking views
 - Mark your team
 - Mark players unavailable
 - Local storage

 ## TODO:
-- Compare players head to head and show who is the best across the categories
-- Team config setup(for available slots)
+- Fantasy team config setup(for available position slots)
-- Change my positions count code to not be hardcoded to basketball
 - Import list of taken players(name match)
-- Simpler loading of files and evaulating so its smooth process and less tedious
+- Simpler loading of files and evaluating so its smooth process and less tedious
 - Improve the performance of evaluating
 - Create alternate ranking method that gives double weight to players with an above average shooting percentage so we can try that out
 - Better horizontal table scrolling?